vertuoza/compose-tailscale/ephemeral-environments-api/docs/setup-guide.md

 docker compose ps
 ```

-You should see the `pr-env-api` container running.
+You should see the `ephemeral-environments-api` container running.

 Test the API server: